Angelfire/angular-2-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Installing packages
-Run `yarn` for install all the npm-modules necessaries.
+Run `yarn` or `npm-install` for install all the npm-modules necessaries.

 ## Development server